ionic-team/stencil-site/src/docs/guides/redux.md

 ## 5. Initilize Store

 Initialize the store from within your root component.
-The store can then be accessed from within other components (see step 5).
+The store can then be accessed from within other components, which will be shown in the next step.

 ```tsx
 // /src/components/app-root/app-root.tsx